Dynamic network visualization methods explored

 Small multiples time visualization – image source: Rufiange, 2013

-The small multiples approach can be enhanced with some animation (like a flick-book) and using visual effects to highlight nodes and links joining or leaving the network.
 This example shows new chart entities in green and expiring ones in red.
 It feels more like a ‘spot the difference’ puzzle than intuitive network visualization.
-The time it takes to cross-reference between versions, and the lack of granularity, limits its effectiveness.
+Its value is limited by the time it takes to cross-reference between versions, and the lack of granularity.

 Approach 2: Time slices